BeeyondCereal

 • 💬 Comments

-2. It's affordable.
-Frozen peaches can be way cheaper than fresh peaches and take a lot less time to prep, so I am here for that.
-This frozen peach pie filling is simple and dependable all year long.
-If you have fresh peaches, be sure to check out our Peaches and Cream Bundt Cake.
+2. Affordable: Frozen peaches are often cheaper than fresh and require no peeling or slicing.
+This frozen peach pie filling is reliable all year.
+If you have fresh peaches, try our Peaches and Cream Bundt Cake or Peach Crumble Pie.

 labeled ingredients needed to make peach pie filling.